MicrosoftDocs/iis-docs/iis/develop/extending-iis-configuration/configuration-extensibility.md

     [!code-console[Main](configuration-extensibility/samples/sample23.cmd)]

     This adds the necessary configuration entry to the applicationHost.config file - IIS's global configuration file.
 - The process is complete.
 The custom module, which uses custom configuration, has been setup.
-All that remians is to test it.
+All that remains is to test it.
 Initiate the browser and navigate to http://localhost/.
 You see the following:

     [![](configuration-extensibility/_static/image2.jpg)](configuration-extensibility/_static/image1.jpg)